This here is the second half of the Jack Kirby’s Challengers of the Unknown team profile.

 (It was later retconned that the Challs briefly pursued Tiko in 1994 Metropolis, teaming up with Superman (Clark Kent).
 Since it’s not Kirby stuff, see Darius Tiko’s profile for more.)

 Darius Tiko was judged in 1959 as well.
 But his only actual crimes had been stealing an old plane and a telescope to bribe ancient wise men.

 The star stone affair !

 In (presumably) Mexico, Prof. Brandon and Dr. Robbins found a mystical relic carved from a meteorite fragment.
-It came with ancient (presumably Aztec) documentation about three gemstones that would grant great power for a time, and a fourth that would make these powers permanent.
+It came with ancient (presumably Nahua) documentation about three gemstones that would grant great power for a time, and a fourth that would make these powers permanent.

 Inevitably, party member Vreedl started stealing the stones on his own.
 The Challengers chased him across the planet, but he forced them back with fire powers, then gliding powers, then aquatic powers.

 Though each set of powers faded in turn, Vreedl held on just long enough to always get the next gem in time.

 The full set gave him Superman-like powers.
 However, Ace talked Vreedl into destroying the stones so nobody else would use it to gain similar powers.
 As hoped, this depowered Vreedl.

 A fake maritime emergency lured the Challs into a trap.
 They were thus captured by a space circus, which pitched them into deadly perils as an act.
 However, the Challengers organised the captured alien performers, and they all made a breakout.

 The Challs hung behind to allow everyone else to escape, and were cornered.
 But as they found refuge on a random asteroid, they discovered it endowed them with temporary super-strength.